Flux (Poppy album): Critical reception

 Flux received critical acclaim.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has an average score of 80 out of 100, based on eight reviews.

 Neil Z. Yeung of AllMusic considered the album to be a "step forward for Poppy's songwriting" and called the album "[her most] authentic and earnest work."
 Writing for Beats Per Minute, John Wohlmacher stated "Flux is the most direct and unfiltered of Pereira's projects so far.
 Where her...pop records have explored viral aspects of cultural cosplay, and I Disagree saw her playfully weave medleys that presented nu-metal crossovers with Japanese city pop and 60s psychedelia...Flux manages to highlight to the forgotten influence women had on rock and pop in the 90s..."
 Shannon Garner of Clash praised the album's musical content and throwback to old sounds stating it is "a scintillating blend of 90s alt-rock and daring 2k21 elements".
 Emma Swann of DIY praised the album and called it "a great rock album."

 Writing for Exclaim!, Rhys Juergensen stated, "[Poppy's] constant need for change — for flux — is, ironically, the very thing that gives her consistency.
 With this album, Poppy very clearly says that her new niche is to not have a niche.
 Rhian Daly of The Forty-Five was positive towards the album and stated, "with sonic sugar rushes and eardrum assaults, Poppy's fourth album is the sound of her finding her feet through a big creative shift."
 Kerrang!s James Hickie stated that "Poppy triumphs on her deepest and most artistic album to date, Flux".
 Red Dziri of The Line of Best Fit stated, "her latest album proves that there's simply no boxing her in – despite all the attempts by previous collaborators to keep her contained."

 Writing for NME, El Hunt described the album as "determined, fun-filled and perception-defying alt-rock".
 Brad Sanders writing for Pitchfork stated, "Poppy’s albums have increasingly offered revealing glimpses of the woman behind the mask.
 Flux is her most unguarded work yet, and it's the closest we've come yet to meeting the real Poppy."
+Sputnikmusic called it "a wonderfully executed take on 90’s alternative rock and grunge."
 Paul Brown of Wall of Sound stated, "[this album proves] Poppy has well and truly earned her spot amongst the greats of the alternative scene."